ethan-ck/Alexandria/Biology/The Chemical Basis of Life.md

 	- Buffers are chemical or combination of chemicals that keep PH within normal limits, it resist the PH change by taking up excess H+ or 0H-
 	- Blood is maintained by a buffer
 	- Acidosis

+- atoms with only one shell are complete when they have two electrons in it
+- covalent bonds involves sharing of electrons between atoms, while

+- When a molecule contains atoms of more than one element, it is called a compound
+- The number of electrons in an atoms outer shell is called the valence shell and determines its chemical reactivity
+- An ionic bond forms when two atoms are held together by the attraction between opposite charges
+- ions are charged atoms
+- covalent bonding results when two atoms hare electrons in order to have a completed outer shell
+- In a chemical equation with the arrow pointing to the right, the left side contains the reactants
+-